Sales Cadence: 10 Examples, Templates & Best Practices [2026]

 10 days | 6 touches | Fast and direct

-When to use it: Companies with fewer than 100 employees.
-Deals under $20K ACV.
-Founders, VPs, and operators who wear multiple hats and do not have time for long sales cycles.
+When to use it: Companies under 100 employees, deals under $20K ACV, founders and operators who wear multiple hats and have no time for long sales cycles.

 Expected metrics: